-If you are unable to join the face to face and virtual consultation live chat sessions, there are still plenty of ways to engage with our team:
+If you are unable to join us at our face to face event, there are still plenty of ways to engage with our team:

 - You can contact us by email, phone or post.
-Please see details for the Community Liaison Manager. - We are happy to arrange (virtual) meetings for individuals or small groups to discuss any areas of interest and if this is something you would like us to facilitate, please contact us as soon as possible. - We are happy to post out copies of this brochure, please contact the Community Liaison Manager to arrange this.
+Please see details for the Community Liaison Manager. - We are happy to arrange meetings for individuals or small groups to discuss any areas of interest and if this is something you would like us to facilitate, please contact us as soon as possible. - We are happy to post out copies of this brochure, please contact the Community Liaison Manager to arrange this.